algosup/2022-2023-project-1-smart-signage-Project-4-group/Documents/Technical-Specifications.md

 #### 3.1.1.6.
 LoRa-E5 dev board

 The [LoRa-E5 dev board](https://www.mouser.fr/new/seeed-studio/seeed-lora-e5-development-kit/) is the microcontroller that we will use as the core of the device, in which we will inject the code and that will be connected to all the modules.
+It is a LoRaWAN module that will allow us to send and recieve data using radio communication.

 ### 3.1.2.
 Arduino: